Costa Rican Sea Turtles

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

 • Day 1—Arrival and Orientation: After meeting the team at the Goldring-Gund Marine Biology Field Station, the project staff members will introduce themselves and provide an orientation talk.
 They will guide you in what to expect regarding park and field station regulations and rules, safety, eating arrangements, daytime activities, night work on the beach, and recreational time.
-That night the biologists will take you out on your first night patrol and hopefully you will see your first nesting sea turtle for the trip!
+That night, the biologists will take you out on your first night patrol, and hopefully, you will see your first nesting sea turtle for the expedition!

-• Days 2–8—Fieldwork: Work and activities will be posted at the station, and you will often work in small groups.
+• Days 2–4—Fieldwork at Playa Grande: Work and activities will be posted at the station, and you will often work in small groups.
 An estimated schedule follows:

-• Night: We will spend around five or six hours on the beach per night, arriving three hours before high tide and staying for about three hours past high tide.
-With your team members, you will walk the beach collecting data on each nesting female observed.
-From November to mid-December, we will relocate nests into the hatchery, and from mid-December to February, we monitor nests in the hatchery and then release the hatchlings after we see them emerge from the nest.
+• Night: We will spend six hours on the beach per night, arriving three hours before high tide and staying for three hours past high tide.
+You will walk the beach with your team members to collect data on each nesting female observed.
+From November to mid-December, we may relocate nests into the hatchery, and from mid-December to February, we monitor nests in the hatchery and then release the hatchlings after seeing them emerge from the nest.
 Depending on the tide, we will leave the beach between 12:00 a.m. and 5:00 a.m.
 If necessary, the night work is completed in two shifts (7:00–12:00 and 12:00–5:00).

-• 11:00 a.m.–Breakfast: We eat together each day and discuss the previous night's turtles and plan for the day.
+• 11:00 a.m.–Breakfast: We eat together each day, discuss the previous night's turtles, and plan for the day.
 You can walk the quarter mile to Kike’s (the restaurant where we have most meals) or go in the project van.

 • 12:30 p.m.–3:00 p.m.: You will generally have free time during this period.
 We organize activities for volunteers to go on tours and other excursions that we offer.
-These are dependent on availability, but may include a tour of a local estuary or snorkeling and swimming at Playa Carbón.
+These depend on availability but may include a tour of a local estuary or snorkeling and swimming at Playa Carbón.

 • 3:00 p.m.–5:00 p.m.: Those visiting nests to measure temperatures leave at 3:00 p.m. and work for a few hours on the beach.
 Other groups will fix markers and perform any hatchery maintenance work.
 Maintenance work on the hatchery and excavation of hatchery nests will be done during the afternoon.
 If nests are found the previous night, nest marking, relocation, and excavations will occur.
 These duties typically take one or two hours.

-• 6:00 p.m.: Each night, we will have dinner together at Kike’s.
+• 6:00 p.m.: The team will dine together each night at Kike’s restaurant.
 Some evenings, either before or after dinner, depending on the work schedule, a staff member will present a slideshow or give an informal talk on the research.

 • Day 9—Departure: It is best to arrange late morning flights because you may be on the beach until early morning.
-It is not possible to stay at the accommodations past 2:00 p.m. on the day of departure.
+It is impossible to stay at the accommodations past 2:00 p.m. on the day of departure.

 Accommodations and Food

-Your team will stay at the Goldring-Gund Marine Biology Field Station, located in Playa Grande just behind the beach.
+During the expedition, your team will stay at two locations: the Goldring-Gund Marine Biology Field Station at Playa Grande and the Los Horizontes Station at Playa Cabuyal.

-At the station, you’ll have access to a kitchen, dining area, and lounge/classroom area.
+The Goldring-Gund Marine Biology Field Station is just behind the Playa Grande beach.
+You’ll have access to a kitchen, dining area, and lounge/classroom area there.
 You can also enjoy a number of amenities in your free time.
 The freshwater swimming pool at the station is open during the day, and the beach, only 25 meters away, provides a pleasant spot to relax during your time off.
 One hammock will also be set up to hang at the station.
 We have a large library of paperback books.
 Many visitors also take walks through the local habitats to bird watch.

-From December–February, there is nominal rainfall in the local area.
-We experience water restrictions during this dry season and so we ask all volunteers to please conserve water whenever possible.
+The local area experiences nominal rainfall from December to February.
+Water restrictions are in effect during this dry season (November to March), and all volunteers are asked to conserve water whenever possible.
 This may include shorter showers and restrictions on washing clothes.

 SLEEPING

 The station has three bedrooms for volunteers.
 When possible, people of the same gender will share these rooms, or they will be used to accommodate couples.
-The number of volunteers per room will depend on the size of the team.
+The number of volunteers per room will depend on the team size.
 Each room has bunk beds.
 Privacy in the house is limited and depends on the number of volunteers at the station.
+The facilities are air-conditioned.

 BATHROOMS

-The station has two bathrooms for volunteers, each of which has a toilet, hot water, and a spacious shower.
+The station has two bathrooms for volunteers, each with a toilet, hot water, and a spacious shower.
 Sinks and mirrors are located outside the toilet areas.
 Both bathrooms are unisex and shared by everyone.

 ELECTRICITY

-You can charge digital cameras or other electronic equipment at the station, and it has air conditioning.
-Voltage is 120, 60 hertz, generally with flat two-pin plugs and some three-pronged plugs.
+At both stations, you can charge digital cameras or other electronic equipment.
+The voltage is 120, 60 hertz, generally with flat two-pin plugs and some three-pronged plugs.

 PERSONAL COMMUNICATIONS

-A wireless Internet connection is available.
-You may bring your own laptop, but we caution you to take responsibility for any expensive equipment you bring along.
+Both stations have a wireless Internet connection.
+You may bring your laptop, but participants are cautioned to take responsibility for any expensive equipment brought along.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.